Henricopolis Soil and Water Conservation District

 The annual Conservation Poster Contest provides kindergarten through twelfth grade students an opportunity to share their thoughts about soil, water and related natural resource issues through art.
 Each year, the poster contest begins at the district level.
-Individuals and teachers with quesitons regarding the local contest chould contact Lindy Durham at 501-5175 or email@example.com.
+Individuals and teachers with questions regarding the local contest chould contact Lindy Durham at 501-5175 or email@example.com.
+All entries will receive a prize!
 Winners at the local level will have their winning poster entries sent to the Virginia Association of Soil and Water Districts for consideration at the state level.
 State winners advance to the national contest.
-Applications due October 14!
+Click here for contest rules.
+Entries are due to Henricopolis on or before October 14!
 All entries must be accompanied by an Entry Form (pdf.)

 2014 Meeting Notices

 - January Board Meeting – Thursday, January 16, 3:00 p.m., Henrico Human Services Board Room

 - February Board Meeting – Thursday, February 20, 3:00 p.m., Henrico Human Services Board Room